Thomas Wakeman: Background

 They lived at Devil's Lake.
 On June 10, 1863, they left to make a raid into Minnesota to get horses for their family.
 On July 3, 1863, Little Crow and his son were in the "Big Woods" picking raspberries.
-A settler named Nathan Lamson saw them and shot and killed Little Crow to get the bounty posted against the Sioux, as they had been expelled from the state.

-His son Wowinape escaped and fled back to Devil's Lake.
-He was later captured, tried and sentenced to hang.
+They were spotted by two settlers, Nathan Lamson and his son Chauncey.
+The four engaged in a brief firefight.
+Little Crow wounded the elder Lamson, but was mortally shot by both Lamson and his son.
+The chief told his own son Wowinape to flee.
+The father and son got the bounty posted against the Sioux, as they had been expelled from the state.
+Wowinape, who had fled back to Devil's Lake, was later captured, tried and sentenced to hang.
 He was sent to a prison camp in Davenport, Iowa.
 There he converted to Christianity and took the name Thomas Wakeman.
 He was pardoned in 1865 and settled in Dakota Territory.

 Wakeman married Judith Minnetonka in January 1874.
 They had four sons and two daughters: Solomon, Ruth, John, Jesse, Ida, and Alex Wakeman.

 Career

 On April 27, 1879 Thomas Wakeman and his friends started the Koskad Okodakiciye, a Young Man's Association, at Flandreau, Dakota Territory, now in South Dakota.
 In 1885, it was recognized by the national YMCA and its name was changed to Sioux YMCA.
 The term Sioux was used by European Americans, who did not distinguish among the various tribes.